festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 9. Fix Mouth Outlines - **[Disabled by Default]**
     * This step "fixes" outlines on the mouth (Face) by assigning a Camera to the geometry node and setting Depth Offset.
 You will likely need to manually change the Depth Offset depending on your scene.
     * This step may not be needed if you use BetterFBX to import your model (to be confirmed).
+10. Delete Empties
+    * This step deletes Empty type objects in the scene
+    * No selection needed.

+## Development Roadmap / Future Features
+### Features
+- [] Character Ramp Type Mapping (automatically plug correct Body Ramp Type from Global Material Properties)
+    - Requires knowing all characters who have a different the Body Ramp Type than the default
+- [] BetterFBX Support/Fix UV map imports (only one UV map is imported)
+### Refactoring
+- [] Refactor Material Assignment Mapping (externalize/centralize it to one locaiton)
+- [] Refactor Import Outline Lightmaps component
+- [] Refactor config.json from a dictionary to a List of dictionaries?
+### Misc.
+- [] Design diagram depicting how this tool and the components interact and work

+#
+Cheers and Happy Blending,

 ~Mken